zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 Operators perform common operations and, unlike functions, do not put their parameters in parentheses.
 They take `expression` as input, which can be other operator results, functions, columns and literals.

 Supported operators are split into binary, unary, and other operators based on their syntax.
 These are further subdivided into logical and arithmetic operators, depending on their return type.
 Logical operators always return a `BOOLEAN` type.
-The return type of arithmetic operators depends on the datatypes of the expressions being operated on. `CASE` is detailed separately.
+The return type of arithmetic operators depends on the data types of the expressions being operated on. `CASE` is detailed separately.

 ### Binary Operators